2026/03 – Grayways

 Make it Fun!

 Why does this matter?
 Because most people bike for recreation, not commuting.
 Nationally, twice as many ride for fun as for transportation.
 In New York, state and city surveys show strong interest in bike tourism and recreational riding—especially trips that feel safe, scenic, and connected.
-If the city wants more people on bikes, it should design for how people actually ride.

 The NYSERDA-Urban Cycling Solutions NY Cycling Census, found that “a third of respondents currently use their bikes for tourism purposes and that most are very likely to.”